thananchayan/cloud-frontend/README.md

-# CricTicketHub Frontend 🎟️
+# CricTicketHub Frontend 🎨

-This is the React.js based frontend for the **CricTicketHub** project.
+This repository contains the **frontend** for the CricTicketHub project.
+It is built with **React.js** and communicates with the backend microservices through the API Gateway.
+The UI provides user registration, login, match browsing, ticket booking, and admin management features.

 ## 🚀 Features
 - Admin and user dashboards